scp756-221/course-site/docs/a1/page.md

 We'll get into more details of the above structure in Assignment&nbsp;3 but for now this is enough to start.

-A final, crucial point on starting the course tools container: **Always start the container from the `c756-exer/e-k8s` subdirectory of the course code repository.**
+A final, crucial point on starting the course tools container: **Always start the container from the `c756-exer/` directory of the course code repository.**

 To start the container, run `tools/shell.sh` as follows: